drestauri/electrical-box-monitor/README.md

 java -jar %GMSEC_HOME%\bin\bolt.jar
 ```

-The project should already be set to connect to a locally hosted Bolt message queue, but if not update App_EBM.java
+The project should already be set to connect to a locally hosted Bolt message broker, but if not update App_EBM.java
 as follows to set the default values for gmsec_args.
 Also, connect your Arduino and make sure the default COM port
 matches the port for your Arduino:
 ```java